1. Why China? The Supplier Landscape for DTC Dropshipping

 - Service quality depends on individual agents

-Best for: Established sellers ready to invest in bulk manufacturing and private label production.
-Not suitable for startups or sellers who need dropshipping-style order-by-order fulfillment.
+Best for: established sellers ready to commit to bulk manufacturing and private label production.
+Not a dropshipping service, so not helpful if you need order-by-order fulfillment.

 9. Global Sources — The B2B Trade Platform